Skip to content

 7. Now restore the Akkoma instance's data into the empty database schema[¹]: sudo -Hu postgres pg_restore -d akkoma -v -1 </path/to/backup_location/akkoma.pgdump>

-8. If you installed a newer Akkoma version, you should run MIX_ENV=prod mix ecto.migrate[³].
-This task performs database migrations, if there were any.
+8. If you installed a newer Akkoma version, you should run the database migrations ./bin/pleroma_ctl migrate[²].

 9. Restart the Akkoma service.